A traditional answering service is not the same thing as a salon-specific AI call workflow.

 • the team values live human nuance above workflow efficiency

-That is a legitimate choice.
+That is a legitimate choice for some businesses.

 Where Ringbooker may fit better

-Ringbooker may fit better when:
+Ringbooker may be the stronger fit when:

 • current-number continuity matters